MinaFoundation/Core-Grants/RFCs/rfc-0004-fast-transactions.md

 - Proof verification against the SmartContract's verification key.
 - Fee alignment with the market rate.

 Once verified, the transaction's inclusion in the block is assured, bypassing the need for blockchain-wide recalculations.
-Despite known post-verification states, SmartContracts must wait about 3 minutes for state reflection in the new block before initiating another transaction.
+Despite known post-verification state, SmartContracts must wait about 3 minutes for state reflection in the new block before initiating another transaction.

 Current approaches to multiple transactions within a block include: